 "Risk" is a vague term that often leads to confusion in risk management programs, because there are actually two ways to talk about risk.

 On the one hand, "Risk" IN GENERAL is a composite of predicted severity and likelihood of safety mishap.
 We also talk about risk in the sense of SPECIFIC RISK, or RISK OCCURRENCE, which is a safety mishap/accident/etc. that (can) result from hazard occurrence.

 Here are the important markers of each type of "risk":

 - RISK IN GENERAL is the risk matrix, which uses a composite of severity and risk to predict, document, and organize incidents

-One common misconception about risk occurence is that hazard occurence leads to risk occurence.
-Risk occurence CAN happen as a result of hazard occurence, but only when there are inferior or nonexisting risk controls in place to prevent the hazard occurence from escalating, or due to Human Factors.
-Otherwise, many hazardous situations are successfully mitigated from becoming risk occurences everyday.
+One common misconception about risk occurrence is that hazard occurrence leads to risk occurrence.
+Risk occurrence CAN happen as a result of hazard occurrence, but only when there are inferior or nonexisting risk controls in place to prevent the hazard occurrence from escalating, or due to Human Factors.
+Otherwise, many hazardous situations are successfully mitigated from becoming risk occurrences every day.

-For more information about what a hazard is, and its relationship with hazard mechanism and risk occurence, see this great article on Relationship between a hazard and risk occurence in SMS
+For more information about what a hazard is, and its relationship with hazard mechanism and risk occurrence, see this great article on Relationship between a hazard and risk occurrence in SMS